sw-tracker/flexget/plexhometheater/readme.md

 ```

 The 6th line makes the window full screen.
 Hopefully this is all you need.
-If your Plex has the wrong resolution then follow part two
+If your Plex has the wrong resolution then follow part two.

 ##Part 2 - Change windowed mode resolution:

 Plex sets the resolution using its own xrandr binary, so to force the resolution I lied to it.

-1. Turn off your second screen, keeping only the one you want plex to run on:
+- Turn off your second screen, keeping only the one you want plex to run on:

 In Ubuntu and not Plex go to Settings > System Settings... > Displays and turn off the display you to not want plex on, leaving only the want you want plex to be displayed on.

 This lets you get the correct xrandr output for the next step.

-2. Run Plex's xrandr and save the output:
+- Run Plex's xrandr and save the output:
 ```
 cd /opt/plexhometheater/bin
 sudo ./xbmc-xrandr > xrandr.txt
 ```

-3. Turn on your second screen again:
+- Turn on your second screen again:

 Settings > System Settings... > Displays and turn on your second display

-4. Move xrandr:
+- Move xrandr:
 ```
 sudo mv xbmc-xrandr xbmc-xrandr_bac
 ```

-5. Create your own xrandr that calls xrandr when it wants to, otherwise returns your txt file:
+- Create your own xrandr that calls xrandr when it wants to, otherwise returns your txt file:

 Use your favourite editor (in my case vim) to create your own xrandr file
 ```